Rick Sofield: Playing career

+In 1979 he was arrested for scalping World Series tickets.
+He was convicted and paid a $35 fine, as well as $15 in court costs.

+After retiring from baseball, Sofield attempted to resume playing football and enrolled at the University of South Carolina to play college football for the Gamecocks.
+However, after training with the team in the spring of 1983, he was deemed ineligible for the 1983 South Carolina Gamecocks football team on the ground that he had briefly enrolled at the University of Minnesota.

 Coaching career

 After his playing career ended, he became the assistant baseball coach at the University of South Carolina and later the head coach at the University of Utah (1988–1994).
 After leaving Utah, he was a minor league manager for the Harrisburg Senators, Las Vegas 51s, and Colorado Springs Sky Sox.